Skip to content

 • Typing indicator with a 3-second per (channel, user) throttle in distributed cache.

-• SignalR realtime over a Valkey backplane (AppHub in BuildingBlocks/Web/Realtime); on connect every user joins user:{id} and every channel they belong to as channel:{id}.
+• SignalR realtime over a Valkey backplane (AppHub in BuildingBlocks/Web/Realtime); on connect every user joins user:{id}, tenant:{tenantId}, and every channel they belong to as channel:{id}.
+Channels created or joined after connect are joined on demand via the hub’s JoinChannel method.

-• File attachments through the Files module’s ChatChannelFileAccessPolicy (uploader + members can read; only uploader can delete).
+• File attachments through the Files module’s ChatChannelFileAccessPolicy (channel members can attach and read; only the uploader can delete).

 Architecture at a glance